Oil Painting: Methods and Materials

 |Location:||The Prince's Foundation School of Traditional Arts|

-This course offers a thorough understanding in the disciplines and skills developed by master painters of the Renaissance.
+This course offers a thorough understanding of the disciplines and skills developed by master painters of the Renaissance.

 Continue by exploring tonal composition and theory, the history and origin of pigments, colour theory and mixing colour, chiaroscuro, glazing recipes mediums and waxes, painting with a limited palette, coloured glazes and over-painting techniques.